strimzi/strimzi.github.io/_posts/2022-09-16-reassign-partitions.md

 * Balancing the whole cluster.
   This uses the `KafkaRebalance` custom resource.
 * Assigning replicas to newly-added brokers.
 This uses a `KafkaRebalance` with `spec.mode` set to `add-broker`, which was added in Strimzi 0.29.
 * Reassigning replicas away from brokers prior to scaling down the cluster.
-This uses a `KafkaRebalance` with `spec.model` set to `remove-broker`.
+This uses a `KafkaRebalance` with `spec.mode` set to `remove-broker`.
 This was also added in Strimzi 0.29.

 These use cases are covered extensively in [the Strimzi documentation](https://strimzi.io/docs/operators/latest/configuring.html#cruise-control-concepts-str).